giantswarm/docs/src/content/reference/cluster-upgrades/_index.md

 The master node re-creation is started first.
 Meanwhile, the recreation of worker nodes starts, where all worker nodes are recreated in batches.
 During the upgrade, **up to 33 percent of the worker nodes can be unavailable**.

-From release `12.7.0` some fo the parameters of the upgrade be configured.
+From release `12.7.0` some of the parameters of the upgrade can be configured.
 Check [Fine-tuning upgrade distruption on AWS](https://docs.giantswarm.io/guides/fine-tuning-upgrade-distruption-on-aws/) guide for more details.

 After recreation, worker nodes are **not expected to have the same names** they had before.